Ralls Janet

-Ralls Janet is an apple cultivar that is also known by many other names.
+Ralls Janet is a cultivated variety or cultivar of apple also known by many other names.
 It has been used extensively in modern apple breeding, and has several commercially important offspring, notably the Fuji.
-It was grown at Monticello by Thomas Jefferson.
+It was grown by Thomas Jefferson, one of the Founding Fathers of the United States, at his primary residence, Monticello.
+It should not be confused with a largely red apple named Ralls found in New England and the Upper Midwestern United States.